 Health Benefits of Coffee

 Drinking six or more cups of coffee a day lowered the risk of being diagnosed with prostate cancer by 19%.
 Who really wants to drink 6 cups of coffee a day though?
 Not this guy.
-The teeth stains and caffeine jitters are reason enough for me to limit my coffee consumption to one or two cups a day, and that’s not going to change.
+The teeth stains and caffeine jitters are reasons enough for me to limit my coffee consumption to one or two cups a day, and that’s not going to change.

 On another positive note though, Caffeine Helps Reverse the Effects of Alzheimer’s Disease, and I also once wrote this post about Drinking Coffee to Keep Your Brain and Body Healthy, which details the benefits of caffeine for the brain, cholesterol levels, and risk of cancer.

-We need to take flamboyant media headlines like these with a grain of salt by realizing that this type of headline is best used to sell more magazine, than to actually make you healthier.
-You might take some consolation in this news if you already drink one or two beers a day, but it’s definitely not a reason to start drinking 6 cups of coffee a day, or to start consuming a 6-pack of beer or a bottle of wine every night.
+We need to take flamboyant media headlines like these with a grain of salt by realizing that this type of headline is best used to sell more magazines than to actually make you healthier.
+You might take some consolation in this news if you already drink one or two beers a day, but it’s definitely not a reason to start drinking 6 cups of coffee a day or to start consuming a 6-pack of beer or a bottle of wine every night.